 Students who have completed 25 or more credits in any combination of Industrial Trades core curricula may earn an Industrial Trades Certificate.
-This program is available for students who are enrolled in multi-craft apprenticeship programs.
-Students must seek approval from the director of the RMTC prior to applying for graduation.
+This program is available for students who are enrolled in multi-craft programs, company sponsored, or apprenticeship programs.
+This program is not eligible for financial aid.

 - Industrial Trades Certificate (25 credits)

 For more information about KCC’s Industrial Trades Program, see:

 - KCC’s latest Academic Catalog